microsoft/nni/deployment/docker/README.md

 lightgbm 2.2.2
 NNI v0.7
 ```
-You can take this as a reference for your own customized Dockerfile.
+You can take this Dockerfile as a reference for your own customized Dockerfile.

 ## 2.How to build and run
 __Use the following command from `nni/deployment/docker` to build docker image__